 Opponents Fail to Collect Enough Verified Signatures for Ballot Vote on HERO

-August 4, 2014 by Maureen McCarty, HRC Associate Director of Digital Media
+August 4, 2014 by Maureen McCarty, HRC Deputy Director of Marketing

 This afternoon, the Houston City Secretary announced that opponents of the Houston Equal Rights Ordinance failed to collect the number of verified signatures required to put the bill up for a vote on an upcoming election ballot.